schmerl/LLStaging/README.md

 cmu-robotics
 ============

-**Note about LFS**: This repository uses Git LFS for large file storage (https://git-lfs.github.com/).
+**Important note**: This repository uses Git LFS and Git Submodules so the workflow for interacting with this repo is very differnt.

-This needs to be installed on the pulling machine, and it changes the workflow slightly.
+**Git LFS:**  Install Git LFS (https://git-lfs.github.com/).

 To check out the files you need to do the following:
 ```